Manishdebnath99/Manishdebnath99/README.md

 - 🔄 Process:

-    - Loaded and cleaned financial transaction data from Excel; checked missing values, types, and class imbalance.
+    - Loaded and cleaned financial transaction data from kaggle; checked missing values, types, and class imbalance.

     - Engineered features such as balance differences and flagged suspicious patterns like zero balances post-transfer.